1984 - 2002: The early years

 UKCTOCS results suggest that screening via an annual blood tests may reduce the number of women dying from ovarian cancer by around 20%.
 The results – whilst encouraging – are not yet definitive and so 3 years follow up is underway to assess the full impact on women’s survival rates.

-FORECEE (4C) aims to make individualised risk predictions for cancer available to women for the first time, by looking for molecular markers in cervical cells – taken from a regular smear test – that can predict the risk of them developing any one of four cancers: breast, cervical, ovarian and womb.
+FORECEE (4C) aims to make individualised risk predictions for cancer available to women for the first time, by looking for molecular markers in cervical cells – taken from a cervical screening test – that can predict the risk of them developing any one of four cancers: breast, womb, ovarian and cervical.

 In October, The Eve Appeal were the first beneficiary of the Tampon Tax Fund – awarded by then Chancellor of the Exchequer, George Osborne.
 This significant donation helped to achieve our aim of funding our FORECEE project.